 Accepted WiP papers will be included in the main RTSS proceedings.
 Accepted JnP/CnP papers will not appear in any printed form at the conference (since they are summaries of work published elsewhere).

 The submissions should indicate the name of the author(s) clearly on the first page.

-The authors will record a 5-minute video for their brief presentations.
-The videos will be available two weeks before the conference.
+The authors will prepare a 2-minute presentation for their brief presentations.
+The presentations will be sent to firstname.lastname@example.org one week before the conference.

 Each BP will be assigned to a virtual poster stand.
 The posters will be placed in one of the virtual social rooms.
 The participants will have free access to these rooms.